NeighborUncleWang/Leetcode/README.md

 # Leetcode
-My code for the leetcode OJ
+My code for the leetcode OJ.
+Hi.